 Watch for Problems

 Even the best-planned content migration is bound to lose some people, especially when domains and slugs change.
 Bookmarks or search engines with indexed pages will need to know where to point to; otherwise, you risk a 400-level error, which can harm your search engine rankings.
-Using redirects can help mitigate this potential problem.
+A top tip from Mary Bock at Borderless Mind is using redirects to pass the existing link juice to your new pages, thereby helping to mitigate this potential problem.
 This practice ensures that the traffic to the site is maintained while also improving the experience of those visiting it.

 Broken links are another potential problem of a poorly planned content migration.
 To keep this from happening to you, double (and triple check) for broken links before your site goes live with tools such as this free broken link checker.
 After your site is live, run a broken link check on a regular basis, especially for third party links that may change without notice.